Codessmasher/MyToDo/README.md

 # -- 2) Importance of structuring the codes with different folder for different purpose

  https://goodimages.infinityfreeapp.com/   Visit the site hosted for free and create your account and store your todos

+# -- 3) Importance of gitignore for the security of codes